 Meetings of states-parties, signature, ratification and entry into force (Articles 8, 13, 14, and 15)

 Biennial meetings of states-parties will address implementation and other measures.
 Review conferences will be held every six years.
-The treaty, opened for signature on September 20, 2017, enters into force 90 days after the 50th state ratifies it.
+The treaty, opened for signature on September 20, 2017, entered into force 90 days after the 50th state ratified it (on Jan.
+22, 2021).

 The initiative to negotiate a "legally binding instrument" to prohibit nuclear weapons is the result of a years-long process that grew out of a renewed recognition of the catastrophic humanitarian consequences of nuclear weapons use, the rising risk of accidental or intentional nuclear use, and a growing sense of frustration that key nuclear disarmament commitments made by the nuclear-weapon states were not being fulfilled.